Forge Building Company Logo

 Learning Resources for Women in Construction

 Women’s Organizations.
-Nationally recognized groups like the National Association of Women in Construction (NAWIC) and Women Construction Owners & Executives USA provide mentorship, marketing and networking opportunities to help women who are new to the construction industry.
+Nationally recognized groups like the National Association of Women in Construction (NAWIC) and Women Construction Owners & Executives USA provide mentorship, marketing and networking opportunities to help women new to the construction industry.

 • The National Association of Women in Construction’s Annual Conference provides marketing and networking opportunities to help women who are new to the construction industry.